ricardoues/CarND-Vehicle-Detection/writeup_report.md

 The goals / steps of this project are the following:

-* Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and train a XGBoost classifier
+* Perform a Histogram of Oriented Gradients (HOG) feature extraction on a labeled training set of images and calculate color histograms.
+* Train a XGBoost classifier with the above information.
 * Implement a sliding-window technique and use your trained classifier to search for vehicles in images.
 * Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.